- Reynolds Rocket Ball Point Pen

 This is my first post about anything other than books, but I have recently decided to write the odd post about some of the interesting pieces from my pens and pencils collection.
 After all, where would writing and books be without pens and pencils?

-So, this is the Reynolds Rocket; the first ball point pen ever made.
-The Reynolds Pen company started in 1946 and that is the year this pen was made.
+So, this is the Reynolds Rocket; the first ball point pen ever made in the US.
+Find out more about how Milton Reynolds “borrowed” the idea from Laszlo Biro’s Eversharp Company here.
+The Reynolds Pen company started in 1945 and that is the year this pen was made.
 I love the rocket themed pen stand that came with it.
 Made of solid aluminum, the pen and stand are as light as feathers.

 The original box is here too.
 It is very rare to find these pens complete with the stand, the box and the instructions (which are printed on parchment paper).